angband/angband/docs/customize.rst

 activate a menu item if it can be activated.
 Trying to descend further into the menus with the in-game movement keys will also activate if a menu item if it is as deep as you can go.
-Below "Menu Shortcuts..." is "Windows":  use that to bring up one of the additional application windows.
+Below "Menu Shortcuts..." is "Windows":  use that to bring up or hide one of the additional application windows.

-The final two entries in "Menu" are "About" for displaying an information dialog about the game and "Quit" to save the game and exit.
+The final three entries in "Menu" are "About" for displaying an information dialog about the game, "SDL Details" for displaying an information dialog with diagnostic details about SDL2, and "Quit" to save the game and exit.

 When you leave the game, the current settings for the SDL interface are saved as ``sdl2init.txt`` in the same directory as is used for preference files, see